honojs/hono/docs/CONTRIBUTING.md

 # Contribution Guide

 Contributions Welcome!
-We will be grad for your help.
+We will be glad for your help.
 You can contribute in the following ways.

 - Create an Issue - Propose a new feature.
 Report a bug.